syncfusion-content/blazor-docs/blazor/timeline/items.md

 ## Adding opposite content

-You can add additional information to each Timeline item, by using [OppositeContent]() tag directive as a child to `TimelineItem` which is positioned opposite to the item content.
-Similar to the `content` property you can define `string` or `template` as contents to the OppositeContent.
+You can add additional information to each Timeline item, by using `OppositeContent` tag directive as a child to `TimelineItem` which is positioned opposite to the item content.
+Similar to the `Content` property you can define `string` and template contents to the OppositeContent.

 ```cshtml